zabit82/postgresql12-docker/README.md

 ### How to use

-you can edit the file alter_user.sql to create your user and password
+you can edit file alter_user.sql to create your user and password

 ##### Build
  - docker build -t postgresql-server:12 ./postgresql12-docker/